 - Must have end-to-end encryption (E2EE)

-- Must be open-source (mostly so that I can easily verify E2EE claim)
+- Must be open-source (mostly so that I can easily E2EE claim)

 The first requirement excludes services like Dropbox and Google Drive from the search.
 The second requirement excludes closed-source software that claim to have E2EE (e.g. Arq, Backblaze).